Glenda Kemp: Later life

-In the 1980s, Glenda put her dancing career behind her, moved back to South Africa, started a family with her husband, Karl Koczwara, and completed her teacher training and became a teacher.
-She returned to the Christian faith of her early teen years, and began a lay ministry to children and to the vulnerable people of society including prostitutes and drug addicts.
+In the 1980s, Glenda put her dancing career behind her, moved back to South Africa, started a family with her then-husband, Karl Koczwara, and completed her teacher training and became a teacher.
+She returned to the Christian faith of her early teen years, and began a lay ministry for children and the vulnerable people of society including sex workers and addicts.
 She now lives in Durban in retirement.

-Koczwara and Kemp got married in 1982, and eventually divorced in 1991.
+Koczwara and Kemp got married in 1982, and divorced in 1991.
 On 12 July 2019, Koczwara was beaten to death with a hammer in his Johannesburg home.